hindutva/hindutva.github.io/main/books/goel_sitArAm/niyogi_committee_report/25_24viirep.md

 +++
-title = "25 REPLIES TO QUESTIONNAIRE [Note. - Three hundred and eighty-five replies to the Committee’s questionnaire were received, out of which 55 were from Christian individuals or organisations and 330 from non-Christians.xa0 However, only 13 replies from Christians and 5 replies from non-Christians have been incorporated in this volume] Replies submitted by Shri J. Lakra INTRODUCTORY"
+title = "25 REPLIES TO QUESTIONNAIRE [Note. - Three hundred and eighty-five replies to the Committee’s questionnaire were received, out of which 55 were from Christian individuals or organisations and 330 from non-Christians.
+However, only 13 replies from Christians and 5 replies from non-Christians have been incorporated in this volume] Replies submitted by Shri J. Lakra INTRODUCTORY"

 +++
 **REPLIES TO QUESTIONNAIRE**